Relationship between fitness and heterogeneity in exponentially growing microbial populations: Introduction

-A natural way to address the question of optimality in metabolic networks would be to `reverse' the usual theoretical pipeline, i.e. infer from measured reaction fluxes, growth rates etc. whether some objective function is being optimized.
-A first step along this route consists in using empirical population-based data to derive {\it probability distributions} of metabolic flux configurations, thereby effectively obtaining a quantitative, data-driven description of metabolism across a population of cells.
-In this work, we inverse-modeled {\it E. coli}'s metabolism by informing a constraint-based model of its metabolic network with mass-spectrometry \cite{dai17} flux data describing {\it E. coli} populations grown in carbon-limited media with different glucose levels.
-For each experimental sample we computed the most likely distribution of metabolic flux configurations compatible with data, and characterized it via (i) its mean biomass output (a good proxy for the fitness), and (ii) its information content (i.e. its entropy \cite{mackay03}), serving as a global measure of the cell-to-cell variability of metabolic phenotypes \cite{demartino18}.
-Fitness and information inferred at different glucose levels appear to draw a well-defined curve in the fitness-information plane, supporting the idea of a tight link between growth and variability.
-As a benchmark, we compared this curve against a purely theoretical bound obtained by maximizing, in each condition, the mean biomass output at fixed information content (similar to a rate-distortion curve from information theory \cite{mackay03}).
-We found that empirical populations slowly approach the theoretical limit as the growth medium gets richer.
-In other words, as the fitness (mean biomass output) increases, the phenotypic variability tends to remain as large as possible.
+Addressing the question of ``what cells actually want" \cite{feist16} requires in essence to reverse the usual theoretical pipeline and infer from empirical data (reaction fluxes, growth rates, nutrient intake rates, etc.) (a) how the flow of metabolites through the metabolic network is organized, and (b) whether some objective function is optimized.
+In this work we develop a framework to learn the probability distribution of metabolic phenotypes (namely, whole-network flux configurations) using mass-spectrometry data \cite{dai17} to inform a constraint-based model of {\it E. coli}'s metabolism.
+This approach differs significantly from previous inference studies, specifically those of Refs \cite{demartino16,demartino18}, where the probability to observe a certain phenotype was effectively assumed to be a Boltzmann-like exponential function of its growth rate.
+No such assumption is made here.
+Rather, for each experimental sample, we compute the most likely distribution of phenotypes compatible with flux data resorting to the Maximum Entropy (MaxEnt) principle.
+In a nutshell, this approach prescribes that, if one has to infer a probability distribution subject to a given set of constraints, the distribution having the largest entropy provides the best guess, in the sense of being closest to uniform (i.e. minimizing its divergence from the uniform distribution), thus avoiding the introduction of biases that are not needed to accommodate constraints (see \cite{demartino18h} for a simple introduction to this idea).
+Each inferred distribution is then characterized via (i) its mean biomass output (a proxy for the fitness), and (ii) its `information content', a global measure of cell-to-cell variability introduced in \cite{demartino16} that in essence quantifies the ``volume'' of the space of allowed phenotypes over which the inferred distribution is spread, with high information content corresponding to small ``volume''.
+Fitness and information values inferred at different glucose levels appear to draw a well-defined curve in the fitness-information plane, supporting the idea of a tight link between growth and (inferred) variability.
+As a benchmark, we compare this curve against a purely theoretical bound obtained by maximizing, in each condition, the mean biomass output at fixed information content (similar to a `rate-distortion curve' in information theory \cite{mackay03}).
+We found that empirical populations qualitatively follow and slowly approach the theoretical limit as the growth medium gets richer.
+In other words, as the fitness (mean biomass output) increases, the inferred phenotypic variability tends to remain as large as possible.
+This quantitatively supports the idea that heterogeneity plays a key role in shaping the fitness of a microbial population.